-In 2015, the City of Chandler adopted a water allocation policy that manages plan approvals for large-volume water users.
-By creating greater certainty about the city's future water supply, this policy has proven to be an attractive economic development tool.
+In 2015, the City of Chandler adopted a water allocation policy that manages plan approvals for large-volume water users, helping to align new growth with the City's strategic goals.
+The policy has provided a framework to filter out high-volume large water users who do not meet the City's identified employment targets for new development, while also providing greater certainty about the city's future water supply.
 At 80% build-out, the City of Chandler has the water supply to accommodate all projected growth, giving it credibility as a long-term investment.
 The city is using its remaining unused "quality of life" water supply to incentivize economic development projects that offer the most support to its residents.

 The community's process started with an examination of its general plans, master plans, and water budget.
 To understand how much of its supply was committed, the city projected water consumption using the average water use at a square foot unit rate of existing buildings under each land use type.
 The remaining unallocated portion of its water supply was re-branded as "quality of life" water to reflect its intended use.